mdedetrich/stripe-scala/README.md

 the model for the list.
 Other stripe objects extend `org.mdedetrich.stripe.v1.Collections.List` to provide an implementation of the object as a list collection, i.e. `BankAccountList` for `BankAccount`

+### Formatting/Style Guide
+The project uses scalafmt to enforce consistent Scala formatting.
+Please run scalafmt before commiting your code to github (i.e. do `scalafmt` inside of sbt)

 ### Testing

 The project has unit and integration tests.
 These can be run with: